ravimalde/fake_news_classifier/README.md

 <a name="executive_summary"></a>
 ## Executive Summary

 As mentioned previously, the driver behind this project was to practice some NLP processes, construct a neural network with Tensorflow.
 In order to have a model to compare the neural network with, a random forest classifier was also developed as a baseline.
 The Convolutional Neural Network (CNN) performed better on the test and validation sets with an accuracy of XXX and XXX respectively.
-The next stage was to practice deploying the model using Flask and Docker.
-This process would open up the model, allowing for other people to use it without having to have their development environment set-up in the perfect way.
+The next stage was to practice deploying the model using Flask and Docker to make the model accessible to others.

 <a name="preprocessing"></a>
 ### Data Preprocessing